s5-dev/docs/src/guide/deploy-renterd.md

 mkdir -p /tmp/s5
 ```

+If you're not root, you might need to run `sudo chown -R $USER /tmp/s5 /s5` to set permissions correctly.

 Then start a S5 node with these commands: (You might need to create the `/s5/` directories in that command first)

 ```sh